 Bowlegs is a condition in which the knees stay wide apart when a person stands with the feet and ankles together.
-It is consindered normal in children under 18 months.
+It is considered normal in children under 18 months.

 Infants are born bowlegged because of their folded position in the mother's womb.
 Bowed legs begin to straighten once the child starts to walk and the legs begin to bear weight (about 12 to 18 months old).

-By around age 3, the child can usually stand with the ankles apart and the knees just touching.
+By around age 3, the child can most often stand with the ankles apart and the knees just touching.
 If the bowed legs are still present, the child is called bowlegged.